 Social Science in the City (SSC) is a free public engagement event which represents the commitment of speakers and audiences to the generation of discussions about important questions relating to how we might live and work in today's society; how we might think about and tackle the various pressing environmental, economic, social and political issues which face us in our different walks of life.

 Social Science in the City is for all of us - those diverse members, partners and affiliates of UWE Bristol - who collectively work and support the initiative through talks, web-site design, administration and the provision of venues, as well as those who express their commitment through attendance at talks.
 It is a collective initiative which is dedicated to sharing social scientific research, as well as the experiences, skills and insights of participants in discussions.

-The Department of Social Sciences, and the Faculty of Health and Applied Sciences at UWE Bristol of which it is a part of, supports these fundamental aims - the university and members of the general public thinking together about issues which are critical for us all.
+The School of Social Sciences, and the College of Health, Science and Society at UWE Bristol of which it is a part of, supports these fundamental aims - the university and members of the general public thinking together about issues which are critical for us all.
 The initiative is envisaged as an opportunity for members of the public to listen and contribute to critical and informed debate in a congenial café atmosphere.